Whole Foods Market: Expansion

 In late 2004, it was reported that Whole Foods had "cleared $188 million in profits in the last two years."

 In 2005, Whole Foods opened its 80000 sqft flagship store in downtown Austin.
 The company's headquarters moved into offices above the store.

 Whole Foods opened its first store in Hawaii in 2008 and in 2008 it also opened a southeast distribution center in Braselton, Georgia, calling it the first "green distribution center" for the company.

 Along with new acquisitions, such as the 2014 purchase of seven Dominick's Finer Foods locations in Chicago, Whole Foods has also sold stores to other companies.
 For example, 35 Henry's Farmers Market and Sun Harvest Market stores were sold to a subsidiary of Los Angeles grocer Smart & Final Inc. for $166 million in 2007.

 Whole Foods opened its second store in western New York in Amherst, a suburb of Buffalo in September 2017.

-As part of a streamlining campaign, in January 2017, the company reported that it would close three remaining regional kitchens in Everett, Landover and Atlanta.
+As part of a streamlining campaign, in January 2017, the company reported that it would close three remaining regional kitchens in Everett, Massachusetts; Landover, Maryland; and Atlanta, Georgia.

 In June 2017, Amazon purchased Whole Foods Market for $13.7 billion.
-Amazon plans for Whole Foods customers who also have an Amazon prime account to be able to order groceries online and then pick them up in store for free.
+Amazon plans for Whole Foods customers who also have an Amazon Prime account to be able to order groceries online and then pick them up in store for free.

 In January 2019, to facilitate expansion into previously unserved areas, Amazon announced plans to acquire some former Sears and Kmart locations from Sears Holdings, which filed for Chapter 11 Bankruptcy protection on October 15, 2018.
 These vacant locations would be demolished or remodeled to create new Whole Foods Market locations.

 In April 2019, Whole Foods opened its largest store in the Southeast in Midtown Atlanta.
 The three-level store has a burger restaurant, an Allegro Coffee shop, and a rooftop terrace.